 This failure to invest has created a "talent paradox."
 Outsourcing is moving from the back office to the middle and front office, where value creation is paramount, and buyers are seeking more sustainable business outcomes beyond merely cost reduction.
 However, neither buyers nor providers are making the necessary investments in the key driver of value creation: people.

 The research study shows that the keys to improvement in outsourcing initiatives lie in refreshing the talent pool available to enterprises – not only their own internal talent, but also the talent from the service provider.
-Some of the key recommendations to remedy the talent paradox include:
+These are some of the key recommendations to remedy the talent paradox:

 - Focus talent investments to enhance core business skills.
 Enterprises that have outsourced successfully have invested in external experts who have skills beyond operations management, procurement and service-level measurement.
 Over time, these businesses have developed a good number of operations managers in-house, and their service provider excels in these activities.
 Such companies are now investing instead in skills that can improve their core businesses.